 Just like Jimmy, most men are very good at putting on a brave face and the most common reason is because we don’t want to be seen as weak.
 According to Beyond Blue statistics ‘One in Eight Australian men between the age of 16 to 85 will experience depression in their lifetime and One in Seven will experience anxiety in their lifetime.’
 That means that today up to around 1.5 million men are battling these mental health disorders and are less likely than women to seek help.
 It is no wonder men are 3 times more likely to die by suicide than women.

 When Jimmy found out he was going to be a father, he was so excited because he’d always wanted to be a father.
 During his wife’s pregnancy, he discovered that he had a strong feeling of anxiousness all the time that he hadn’t felt before, he couldn’t shake it particularly in the first trimester.
-When his baby was born, he felt nothing but joy and a strong feeling of contentment in becoming a father.
+When his baby was born, he felt nothing but joy and a strong feeling of contentment in becoming a dad.

 However those feelings slightly became overshadowed about six months after his baby was born, as Jimmy started to develop symptoms of depression, still he was unaware of how bad it was getting.
 According to Beyond Blue, depression affects one in 10 fathers between the first trimester and the year after their babies born.